-Many people call this depression, but from the point of view of your biology, this intelligen- by-design strategy, supports and preserves valuable inner resources.
+Many people call this depression, but from the point of view of your biology, this intelligence – by – design strategy, supports and preserves valuable inner resources.

-And it mostly does not FEEL that.
+But it doesn’t FEEL that.
 It feels awful.

-But why would your nervous system do this?
+But why would your nervous system turn down the aliveness thermostat?

-- The laundry taunts from the pile on the floor,
+- The laundry taunts you from the pile on the floor

 Sometimes getting out of bed in the morning feels like a monumental task when your biology leans toward Freeze.